chuyueliao1/chuyueliao1.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: BSc in Computer Science and Technology
+    - course: B.Eng. in Computer Science and Technology
       institution: School of Computer and Electronic Information /School of Artificial Intelligence
       year: 2021